openfoamtutorials/airfoil_validation/README.md

 NACA0012 OpenFOAM results are compared to experimental data.

-1. Set the desired angle of attack: (under construction)
+1. Set the desired angle of attack: variable "aoa" (degrees) in mesh/parameters.geo.
-2. Generate the mesh: gmsh -3 -o main.msh mesh/main.geo
+2. Gmsh meshing: gmsh -3 -o main.msh mesh/main.geo
-3. Convert the mesh to OpenFOAM format: gmshToFoam main.msh -case case
-4. Adjust polyMesh/boundary: changeDictionary -case case
-5. Finally, run the simulation: simpleFoam -case case
+3. OpenFOAM (see script for sub-steps): ./run.sh
-6. Open "view.foam" in ParaView and/or view force coefficients in postProcessing/.
+4. Open "view.foam" in ParaView and/or view force coefficients in ./case/postProcessing/.